Doctor EZ Scheduler

 DoctorEZ Scheduler is an fictional application where patients would like a quick way to schedule/reschedule their appointments.
 The problem is when patients need to constantly call the doctor's office every time they wanted to adjust their appointments and then wait on the phone trying to find a time/day that fits both parties.
 This increases the patient's time of looking up the phone number, calling, being on hold, and going back and forth on an appointment time.
 The goal was to decrease patient's time by creating an online application that allows them to schedule/reschedule their appointment with ease.

-Company: This is a fictional company to complete my Google UX course.
-DoctorEZ Scheduler is a startup where patients can book their doctor’s office for appointments.
-Currently, the company is only rolling out for one doctor’s care center as a testing trial.
+→ Company: This is a fictional company to complete my Google UX course.
+DoctorEZ Scheduler is an app where patients can book their doctor’s office for appointments.

-Product overview: DoctorEZ Scheduler is a concept app dedicated to helping patients schedule/reschedule their appointments easily without the need to call the doctor’s office.
+→ Product overview: DoctorEZ Scheduler is a conceptual app designed to help patients easily schedule or reschedule their appointments without having to call the doctor’s office.

-Problem overview: Busy patients disliked calling the doctor’s office to reschedule/schedule their appointment and then trying to find a time that fits both their schedules.
+→ Problem overview: Busy patients found it frustrating to call the doctor’s office to schedule or reschedule their appointments while trying to find a time that accommodates both their schedules.

 kickoff.